-(ii.)
-Monitoring of Mechanisms
+(ii) Monitoring of Mechanisms

-IOSCO believes that regular monitoring of volatility control mechanisms is an important element to make sure that volatility control mechanisms continue working as designed and remain effective and that trading venues:
+IOSCO believes that regular monitoring of volatility control mechanisms is important to make sure that such mechanisms continue working as designed and remain effective.
+Trading venues may conduct this type of monitoring by:

-- conduct regular reviews of the mechanisms;

-- ensure that the mechanisms are adapted to market changes; and

-- adjust mechanisms where warranted.
+- conducting regular reviews of the mechanisms; - ensuring that the mechanisms are adapted to market changes; and - adjusting mechanisms where warranted.

-Some trading venues review the mechanisms on a periodic basis (such as quarterly, bi-annually or annually), while others do not set specific timeframes but conduct reviews continuously or on an ad-hoc basis when necessary (for example, if requested by market users).
+Some trading venues review the mechanisms on a periodic basis (such as quarterly, biannually or annually), while others do not set specific timeframes but conduct reviews continuously or on an ad-hoc basis when necessary (for example, if requested by market users).

 Reviews typically take into account information such as the number of order rejections recorded with existing thresholds, previous trade cancellation requests, the number and nature of trigger events, feedback from market participants and changes made by other market operators for the same or underlying products.
-Product-specific factors may also be considered, including corporate actions and changes to the liquidity profile.
+Product specific factors may also be considered, including corporate actions and changes to the liquidity profile of the instrument.

-Some trading venues have designed volatility control mechanism with wide price bands or thresholds intended to address all potential extreme volatility situations.
+Some trading venues have designed volatility control mechanisms with wide price bands or thresholds intended to address all potential extreme volatility situations.
 In such cases, there is no discretion to modify or suspend a volatility control mechanism in response to a specific volatility event and the price bands or thresholds are consistently applied at all times.
 These jurisdictions believe that a consistent and reliable approach increases investor participation in the market during volatility events by providing certainty on how orders will be handled.

-Other trading venues have implemented narrower price bands or thresholds but have the discretion to, temporarily adjust or suspend a volatility control mechanism in accordance with their rules, policies or requirements.
-The circumstances and factors that determine whether a modification is appropriate are reviewed on a case-by-case basis, and consider whether the automatic trigger or thresholds are appropriate to maintain the integrity of the market and preserve orderly trading in specific situations.26 These circumstances and factors may include, for example, reopening trading after an extended period of market closure, and geopolitical events.27
+Other trading venues have implemented narrower price bands or thresholds but have the discretion to temporarily adjust or suspend a volatility control mechanism in accordance with their rules policies or requirements.
+The circumstances and factors that determine whether a modification is appropriate are reviewed on a case-by-case basis.
+Trading venues may consider whether the automatic trigger or thresholds are appropriate to maintain the integrity of the market and preserve orderly trading in specific situations.
+These circumstances and factors may include, for example, reopening trading after an extended period of market closure, and geopolitical events.

-Regardless of the approach taken, IOSCO believes that it is essential that volatility control mechanisms are regularly monitored and that the mechanisms, including applicable thresholds (if authorized by law or in accordance with a trading venue's rulebook), are adjusted as necessary to ensure that they work as intended and do not unnecessarily interfere with the normal price discovery process.
+Regardless of the approach taken, IOSCO believes that it is essential that volatility control mechanisms are regularly monitored and that the mechanisms, including applicable thresholds (if authorized by law or in accordance with a trading venue's rulebook) are adjusted as necessary to ensure that they work as intended and do not unnecessarily interfere with the normal price discovery process.